Snacking on Honeydew Can Lower Blood Pressure and Ease Indigestion

 Did you know that honeydew is the sweetest melon?
 You might have thought the opposite was true, especially if you’ve ever experienced a bland, crunchy cube in a packaged fruit salad.
-But if you get the perfectly ripe piece, it will not only taste delicious, it boasts a slew of health benefits.
+But if you get a perfectly ripe piece, it will not only taste delicious, it boasts a slew of health benefits.

-Unfortunately, most Americans don’t like the green melon, as the New York Times discovered.
+Unfortunately, most Americans don’t like the green melon, as The New York Times discovered.
 But this is because the fruit is often harvested before it’s ripe, and sometimes it’s grown out of season.
 Since the fruit does not ripen after it’s been cut from the vine, there’s no option to wait for the melon to get better with age.